-Nginx follows the event-based process; it does not create an individual thread of request for each process like Apache does, but smartly follows events of a process.
-Below is the demonstration of an Nginx server handling concurrent MP3 and MP4 file requests.
+Nginx follows the event-based process; it does not create an individual thread of requests for each process as Apache does, but smartly follows process events.
+Below is a demonstration of an Nginx server handling concurrent MP3 and MP4 file requests.

-Nginx divided its job into Worker Connections and Worker Process.
-Here worker connections are managing the request made and the response obtained by users on the web server; at the same time, these requests are passed to its parent process which is Worker Process.
+Nginx divided its job into Worker Connections and Worker Processes.
+Here worker connections manage the request made and the response obtained by users on the web server; at the same time, these requests are passed to their parent process which is the Worker Process.

 A single worker connection (See in Diagram: Worker Connections) can handle around 1024 connections at a time.
 It is the greatest ability of a worker connection.

-There can “n” numbers of the worker process in Nginx based on the type of server you have and each worker process handle different jobs so that it can handle more numbers of concurrent requests.
+There can be “n” numbers of the worker process in Nginx based on the type of server you have, and each worker process handles different jobs; so it can handle more concurrent requests.

-Finally, the worker process transfers the requests to Nginx Master Process which quickly responds to the unique requests only.
+Finally, the worker process transfers the requests to the Nginx Master Process, which quickly responds to the unique requests only.

 Also Read: Improve Nginx Performance